 With the help of presets you can achieve a consistent look on your photos (just think about all those perfectly curated Instagram feeds) and they can also save you a lot of time as instead of doing all the settings manually on each photo, you can just use a custom made preset that already contains all the settings.

-Below you can see a few before-afters from my photos, all of them were edited in Adobe Lightroom using my own presets and making some manual adjustments afterwards.
+Below you can see a few before-afters from my photos, all of them were edited in Adobe Lightroom using my own presets and making some manual adjustments afterward.

 It’s pretty self-explanatory, but you’re going to need your mobile phone to use the mobile presets.
 It doesn’t really matter what kind of phone you have (as long as it’s a smartphone), the presets will work both on iOS and Android.